Warranty Plan Terms

 Scope of Warranty

-This Warranty Plan provides discretionary cover for the cost of parts and labour required to repair the sudden mechanical or electrical failure of covered components that occurs during the warranty period and arises from normal use of the vehicle.
+This Warranty Plan provides discretionary cover for the cost of parts and labour required to repair the Mechanical / Electrical Failure of covered components that occurs during the warranty period and arises from normal use of the vehicle.
 Repairs must fall within the terms of this agreement and are subject to the stated exclusions, mileage limits, and fair usage policies.
-Cover does not extend to faults or damage resulting from accidents or external influence, including (but not limited to) collision damage, kerb impacts, pothole strikes, road debris, misuse, vandalism, fire, flooding, water ingress, or theft, or any resulting cracking, bending or breakage.
-This does not affect cover for consequential damage caused by the sudden failure of a covered component where no excluded accident or external influence is involved.
+Cover does not extend to faults, damage, corrosion, contamination, short-circuiting, or component failure resulting from accidents, environmental conditions, or external influence, including (but not limited to) collision damage, kerb impacts, pothole strikes, road debris, misuse, vandalism, fire, theft, flooding, water ingress, or exposure to external water or moisture, including through washing, car washes, pressure washing, or driving through standing water.
+Any resulting cracking, bending, breakage, corrosion, electrical malfunction, or mechanical failure is not covered.
+This does not affect cover for consequential damage caused solely by the Mechanical / Electrical Failure of a covered component where no excluded accident, environmental condition, water ingress, or other external influence is involved.

 Updates to Warranty Terms